goadapp/goad/README.md

 * [UUID][]
 * [bindata][]

+### Goad executable

+Written in pure Go, Goad takes care of instantiating all the AWS resources, collecting results and displaying them.
+Interestingly, it contains the executable of the Lambda worker, which is also written in Go.

+There is also a webapi version, which the [Goad.io] website uses to execute its tests.
+This streams the results using WebsSockets.

 ### Lambda workers

 AWS Lambda instances are bootstrapped using node.js but the actual work on the Lambda instances is performed by a Go process.
 The HTTP